Ada-Developers-Academy/core-unit-1/oop-relationships/composition.md

 | Vocab | Definition | Synonyms | How to Use in a Sentence
 | --- | --- | --- | ---

-## Composition Affects Our Attributes
+## Initializing Components as Attributes in the Constructor

-This can manifest in code in a number of ways.
+It's common to set the attributes of a composite class to component instances provided by other code that uses our class.
+Python lets us assign to attributes directly.
+We can let all the components in our class be passed into the constructor of the composite class, and assign the attributes in the constructor itself.

-We could pass in an instance of the component class into the composite class's constructor, and assign it to an attribute:
+Consider this example:

 ```python
 class ExampleComponent: